-For any questions about your payment method, send us a message via the Extranet inbox.
+For any questions about your payment method, please send us a message via the extranet inbox.
 Select the topic Invoices and commission and the subtopic Other.
-An agent will get back to you with info on the payment methods available in your country, such as direct debit, online payments, or local payment providers.
+An agent will get back to you with more information on the payment methods available in your country, such as direct debit, online payments or local payment providers.

 Corrections to your invoice

-If for some reason an invoice states the wrong amount, we won’t send a new invoice.
-The original invoice will remain valid, and we’ll issue a separate document with the amount to be deducted or added to the original invoice.
+If an invoice states the wrong amount, we won’t send a new invoice.
+The original invoice will remain valid and we’ll issue a separate document with the amount to be deducted or added to the original invoice.
 This will either be a credit note or a debit note.

 Keep in mind that credit notes can’t be refunded to your bank account – you can use them to pay future invoices.
-Find more info on how credit notes work in this article.
-If you receive a debit note, follow the instructions on the debit note.
+You can read more on how credit notes work.
+If you receive a debit note, you can follow the instructions specified on it.

-When checking the status of your invoice, you’ll see one of the following:
+When checking the status of your invoices, you’ll see one of the following labels:

-- Invoice marked ”Paid” – the invoice has been paid in full
+- Paid – the invoice has been paid in full.